HTTP Status Code is returned when an HTTP request is made to the server. The server returns an HTTP Status Code in response to your request.

 - Success – 2XX

 - Client Error – 4XX

 - Server Error – 5XX

-Let’s take a look at below diagram, which gives an idea how a status code is returned from the web server.
+Let’s take a look at the below diagram, which gives an idea of how a status code is returned from the webserver.

-So now you have an idea how the status code is generated and here are some of the popular HTTP status return code in Infographics.
+So now, you have an idea of how the status code is generated, and here are some of the popular HTTP status return codes in Infographics.

 200 – OK: The standard HTTP response for successful HTTP requests.
-In another way, the web server will return 200 when requested content is served successfully.
+In another way, the webserver will return 200 when the requested content is served successfully.

 202 – Accepted: The server has accepted your request and yet to process them.